How to Build an Outdoor Fire Pit: Construction, Design, and Safety Considerations

 Preparing Your Fire Pit

 Since grass, leaves, and other vegetation carry a high risk of catching fire when exposed to sparks, it is important to rake everything away from the fire pit before using it.
+Forgetting to clean up yard clutter is already not ideal for homeowners, but especially for those who have fire pits..
 Bag up the materials or put them in the yard waste bin rather than leaving them in a pile to reduce the risk even further.

 While using the fire pit with wood fuel, ash and debris can build up inside, reducing its depth.
 If the depth reaches less than six inches, embers could fly out even easier, so always remove this debris before lighting a fire.
 By keeping the fire pit more than six inches deep, the fire will be easier to keep contained and safe for everyone around it.